DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Don't forget to check if the issue has already been fixed in the recent [releases][9].

+### Logging

 Set the environment variable `DD_LOG_LEVEL` to `debug` on the Forwarder Lambda function to enable detailed logging temporarily (don't forget to remove it).
 The debugging logs should be able to show you the exact event payload the Lambda function receives and the data (log, metric or trace) payload that is sent to Datadog.

 You can also add additional logging or code for deeper investigation.
 Find instructions for building Forwarder code with local changes from the [contributing](#contributing) section.

+### Issue updating the forwarder

+Manually updating the `.zip` code of the Forwarder may cause conflicts with Cloudformation updates for Forwarder installations where the code is packaged in a Lambda layer (default installation choice from version `3.33.0`) and cause invocation errors.
+In this case, updating the stack through Cloudformation to the latest available twice in a row (first with `InstallAsLayer` set to `false`, and then to `true`) should solve the issue as it will remove any `.zip` remnants and install the latest layer available.

 If you still couldn't figure out, please create a ticket for [Datadog Support][10] with a copy of debugging logs.